jina-ai/executor-clip-image/README.md

 `ClipImageEncoder` encode images stored in the blob attribute of the **Document** and saves the encoding in the embedding attribute.

-- Input shape: ndarray `Color Channel x Height x Width)`, min=0, max=1.
+- Input shape: ndarray `Height x Width x Color Channel`, min=0, max=1.
 If `use_default_preprocessing` is `true`, input images can have any height and width.
-Otherwise, the input format has to be 3x224x224.
+Otherwise, the input format has to be 224x224x3.

 - Output shape: `EmbeddingDimension`